The Dangers of Carbon Monoxide & Safety Tips

 Consult with an Experienced Norwich, CT Personal Injury Lawyer for Help

 Sometimes, people can suffer CO poisoning due to someone else’s negligence.
 In such cases, the negligent party should be held liable for all of the losses resulting from the poisoning, including medical expenses, missed work, or even wrongful death.
-The injury attorneys at Polito & Associates are here for victims of carbon monoxide poisoning and other household injuries.
+The injury attorneys at Polito & Harrington are here for victims of carbon monoxide poisoning and other household injuries.

 Contact us online or call our office at 860-447-3300 to discuss your situation for free.